davebanerjee/davebanerjee.github.io/_posts/2025-06-29-do-self-perceived-superintelligent-llms-exhibit-misalignment.md

 *Epistemic status: I recently completed [ARENA 5.0](https://www.arena.education/), and these are the results from my capstone project.
 I would not take these results too seriously: I spent ~4 days working on the project and the results are not statistically significant.
 Note that in the alignment faking section, I cherry-pick reasoning traces that were most interesting to me.
 I view this as a cursory exploration of LLM psychology.
 I think a reasonable takeaway from this post would be “huh, that’s weird” or “huh, I wouldn’t have expected an LLM to do that.”*

-**Those familiar with situational awareness, simulators, and self-fulfilling misalignment can skip the Background section.**

 1.
 {:toc}